crouton80/CARDS/README.md

-A personal CARD generated with bootstrap
+A personal card built with HTML5,bootstrap and a little CSS

-bla bla bla